paularah/k8s/namespaces/note.md

 get  pods or another object type in all namespaces on a cluster

 `kubectl get pods --all-namespaces | grep <specific pod>`

+short form for all namesapces is `A`

+k8s creates a `kubesystem` namespace to isolate k8s resources from the user, preventing an accidental deletion of k8s resources.

+resources that should be available to all users are in the kube public namespace.